// one assignment

 Drop: -2.3 points

-Recovery Example
+Recovery example

-Current average before missed assignment: 88% on 60% weight
+Avg before missed assignment: 88% on 60% weight

-New average: (88 x 0.60 + 0 x 0.10) / 0.70 = 75.4%
+New avg: (88 x 0.60 + 0 x 0.10) / 0.70 = 75.4%

-To get a B (83%): Required final = (83 - 52.8 - 0) / 0.30 = 100.7%
+For B (83%): final = (83 - 52.8) / 0.30 = 100.7%

-To get a B- (80%): Required final = (80 - 52.8 - 0) / 0.30 = 90.7%
+For B- (80%): final = (80 - 52.8) / 0.30 = 90.7%

-| Policy | How It Works | 2 Days Late on 92% |
+| Policy | How it works | 2 days late on 92% |

 |---|---|---|